 Maidens: A once thriving fishing village is now largely residential with Maidens Primary School and very popular caravan parks which bring in many visitors, especially during the summer months.

-Turnberry: Best known for is famous hotel and golf course and still popular with golfers and walkers.
+Best known for its famous hotel and golf course and still popular with golfers and walkers.